joshfraser/JS-timezone-detection/README.md

 **Demo**

-[See an example of this library in action](http://onlineaspect.com/examples/timezone/index.html) or read a post on my blog about [how it works](http://www.onlineaspect.com/2007/06/08/auto-detect-a-time-zone-with-javascript/).
+Read a post on my blog about [how it works](http://www.onlineaspect.com/2007/06/08/auto-detect-a-time-zone-with-javascript/).

 **Update**